UnlockdFinance/unlockd/README.md

 npx hardhat --network localhost "dev:deploy-mock-unft-tokens" --pool Unlockd
 ```

-### Rinkeby mock deployment (a full deployment may not run because of ERC20 and ERC721 Reserves)
+### Goerli mock deployment (a full deployment may not run because of ERC20 and ERC721 Reserves)
 ```
 # In one terminal
 npm run unlockd:goerli:mock:migration